 Peptidoglycan from B. subtilis

-- The absence of bacterial spores or live bacteria is confirmed using microbiological assays.
+- The absence of bacterial spores or live bacteria has been confirmed using microbiological assays.

-- 5 mg peptidoglycan from Bacillus subtilis (PGN-BS)
+- 5 mg of peptidoglycan from Bacillus subtilis (PGN-BS)

 PGN-BS is shipped at room temperature

 Avoid repeated freeze-thaw cycles.Back to the top